-As described in section 4.1 a periodic flow field with periodic rotor loads is mandatory as starting conditions for computing gusts that act on wind turbines.
-The resulting time history of rotor thrust $F_x$ and rotor torque $M_x$ for constant inflow conditions over revolution 6 to 10 are displayed in figures 3 and 4 with the red line.
-In both figures the periodic behaviour of a periodic flow field is visible as well as the typical 3/rev-characteristic of a rotor-tower configuration of the wind turbine.
-By averaging rotor thrust $F_x$ and torque $M_x$ about 4 revolutions, one obtains 738.9 N and 4.15 MNm, respectively.
-Compared to the reference of Jonkman et al. (2009) at rated conditions the values deviate about approximately -3.77% and -0.98%, respectively.
-Imiela et al. (2015) achieved a rotor thrust of 786 kN and a torque of 4.4 MNm in their studies with the compressible U-RANS solver TAU for the stiff-bladed NREL 5 MW turbine.
+As described in Sect.
+4.1 a periodic flow field with periodic rotor loads is mandatory as starting conditions for computing gusts that act on wind turbines.
+The resulting time history of rotor thrust $F_x$ and rotor torque $M_x$ for constant inflow conditions over revolutions 6 to 10 are displayed in Figs. 3 and 4 with the red line.
+In both figures the periodic behaviour of a periodic flow field is visible as well as the typical 3 / rev characteristic of a rotor tower configuration of the wind turbine.
+By averaging rotor thrust $F_x$ and torque $M_x$ about 4 revolutions, one obtains 738.9 kN and $4.15 \times 10^6$ Nm, respectively.
+Compared to the reference of Jonkman et al. (2009), at rated conditions the values deviate by about approximately -3.77and -0.98%, respectively.
+Imiela et al. (2015) achieved a rotor thrust of 786 kN and a torque of $4.4 \times 10^6$ Nm in their studies with the compressible URANS solver TAU for the stiff-bladed NREL 5 MW turbine.

-The agreement between the U-RANS computations performed with THETA, TAU and the reference documentation of the NREL 5 MW wind turbine (Jonkman et al., 2009) is excellent.
-Thus, the numerical setup is validated successfully.
+The agreement among the URANS computations performed with THETA, TAU, and the reference documentation of the NREL 5 MW wind turbine (Jonkman et al., 2009) is excellent.
+Thus, the numerical set-up is validated successfully.

-Between $\Psi = 3060^{\circ}$ and $\Psi = 3240^{\circ}$ , in the $8^{th}$ revolution, high-frequency oscillations occur in the THETA computation.
+Between $\Psi=3060^\circ$ and $\Psi=3240^\circ$ , in the eighth revolution, high-frequency oscillations occur in the THETA computation.
 In the specific time step, the Poisson equation for pressure correction has not converged in the maximum number of iterations.
 Nevertheless, the interference subsides in the following rotor rotations and is sufficiently small.
-Thus, the reason for this oscillations is of minor importance in the context of this paper.
+Thus, the reason for this oscillation is of minor importance in the context of this paper.

-If the wind turbine operates in uniform flow conditions, a 3/rev-characteristic is found in both $F_x$ and $M_x$ , which is caused by the tower blockage effect.
-Moreover, the constant amplitudes around a steady mean value of both, $F_x$ and $M_x$ indicate that the flow field has converged.
+If the wind turbine operates in uniform flow conditions, a 3 / rev characteristic is found in both $F_x$ and $M_x$ , which is caused by the tower blockage effect.
+Moreover, the constant amplitudes around a steady mean value of both $F_x$ and $M_x$ indicate that the flow field has converged.
 The converged state includes the boundary layer that developed on the viscous floor of the flow domain.
-Over the length of the entire flow domain, the boundary layer achieved a thickness of approximately 1m at the end of the flow domain.
+Over the length of the entire flow domain, the boundary layer achieved a thickness of approximately 1 m at the end of the flow domain.
 This is far below the rotor area and does not affect the rotor characteristics or wake development during the computation.
-Hence, the gust as defined in equation 4 or 8 can be applied in the next step.
+Hence, the gust as defined in Eqs.
+(4) or (8) can be applied in the next step.

 Figure 3.
-Rotor thrust $F_x$ during the gust
+Rotor thrust $F_x$ during the gust.

 Figure 4.
-Rotor torque $M_x$ during the gust
+Rotor torque $M_x$ during the gust.

-5.2 Cosines gust
+5.2 Cosine gust

-The impact of the $1-\cos()$ - gust on rotor thrust $F_x$ and rotor torque $M_x$ during the gust is evaluated by comparison to uniform inflow conditions. $F_x$ and $M_x$ are displayed in figure 3 and 4, respectively.
-Therein, the period between $30\,\mathrm{s}$ and $50\,\mathrm{s}$ is displayed while the gust operates between $T_S=37\,\mathrm{s}$ and $T_S+T_g=44\,\mathrm{s}$ .
+The impact of the $1-\cos()$ gust on rotor thrust $F_x$ and rotor torque $M_x$ during the gust is evaluated by comparison to uniform inflow conditions. $F_x$ and $M_x$ are displayed in Figs. 3 and 4, respectively.
+Therein, the period between 30 and 50 s is displayed while the gust operates between $T_S = 37$ s and $T_S + T_g = 44$ s.
 Thus, it lasts approximately 1.5 rotor revolutions.
 As expected, the gust velocity spreads over the entire field immediately and also affects rotor thrust and rotor torque instantaneously.
 In the case of gust and calm no hysteresis effect is found as rotor thrust and rotor torque recover immediately after the gust.
-This is visible in both figures 3 and 4 as the curve of constant inflow conditions is matched right after $44\,\mathrm{s}$ .
+This is visible in both Figs. 3 and 4 as the curve of constant inflow conditions is matched right after 44 s.
 The symmetric response of rotor thrust and rotor torque to the gust is caused by the modelling assumptions of a stiff blade and a missing speed control algorithm.